-- A student may study a maximum of one subject through BrisbaneSDE - A maximum of five students per school per subject per year level may be enrolled at BrisbaneSDE - Submission of an enrolment application implies that all prerequisites and course requirements have been met.
+- A student may study a maximum of one subject through Distance Education (6th subject choice) - A maximum of five students per school per subject per year level may be enrolled at one of the distance education schools in Queensland - Submission of an enrolment application implies that all prerequisites and course requirements have been met.
 Enrolment applications will be processed and submitted through Coombabah - Students will be required to attend 3 x 70 minute online lessons.
 Timetables for these classes are generated by the SDE and are not flexible.
 This may mean a clash with one of their school-based subjects.